-Rheumatoid arthritis (RA) is a chronic autoimmune disease causing pain, swelling, stiffness and loss of function in the joints.
+Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes pain, swelling, stiffness, and loss of function in the joints.

 About 1.5 million people in the United States have rheumatoid arthritis.

 The ends of your bones are covered by elastic tissue called cartilage, which supports and helps protect the joints during movements.
 A tissue known as synovium or synovial membrane lies next to the cartilage.
 The synovium produces synovial fluid, a substance that acts as a lubricant and provides nourishment to the cartilage.

 In people with RA, the autoimmune process causes the synovium in certain joints to become inflamed.
 The tissue swells and becomes painful with every movement of the affected joints.

 The uncontrollable joint inflammation can also lead to joint erosion, a loss of motion, and joint damage to many associated parts of the body.
 In other words, people with rheumatoid arthritis will likely experience worsening pain and stiffness, especially if this particular inflammatory arthritis isn’t treated with non-steroidal anti-inflammatory medications or other standard treatment protocol.

 RA affects the most important joints in the body, including joints in the:

 Over time, the affected synovium along with the cartilage and bone next to it become eroded.
 Everything around the synovium meant to support the joint — muscles, ligaments, and tendons – slowly weaken.
 This breakdown, along with friction caused by a less functional synovial fluid leads to most of the pain commonly associated with RA.